blueblur0730/modified-plugins/source/confogl_system/README.md

 ## What is Confogl?

-Confogl is a sourcemod plugin for managing plugin loading, monitoring and restrcting convar values during gameplay based on a configuration framework for choosing.
+Confogl is a sourcemod plugin for managing plugin loading, monitoring and restrcting convar values during gameplay based on a configuration framework for choosing, desinged to be used for l4d2 competitive versus game mode.

 It was first created by [Confogl Team](https://github.com/ConfoglTeam), which is a project mainly leading by [ProdigySim](https://github.com/ProdigySim).

 Confogl is composed with two parts: the framework of loading plugins and managing convars for specific configs which was called [LGOFNOC (League and Gaming Organization Framework for Normalized)](https://github.com/ConfoglTeam/LGOFNOC) and other functional plugins related to l4d2 the game itself.

 This project has gone through more than 14 years with many many contributors in L4D2 community to help fix and improve, enhance itself.
-This project was desinged to be used for l4d2 competitive versus game mode.

 It is now more wildly known as [confoglcompmod (Confogl's Competitive Mod)](https://github.com/SirPlease/L4D2-Competitive-Rework/blob/master/addons/sourcemod/scripting/confoglcompmod.sp) maintained and used by [L4D2 Competitive Rework community](https://github.com/SirPlease/L4D2-Competitive-Rework).

 Confogl System is a branch from [confoglcompmod (Confogl's Competitive Mod)](https://github.com/SirPlease/L4D2-Competitive-Rework/blob/master/addons/sourcemod/scripting/confoglcompmod.sp), the framework part that only keep the functionality to manage plugins and convars with configuration file with more enhancements and improvements.